dlmille8/Braid-Angle-Measurement-Using-Fourier-Polar-Transform-Algorithm/README.md

 There is also an option to show an animation of what is happening during the search vector sweep / scan and what the fan shaped vector looks like.
 This slows down the program, but is cool and fun.

-Email me at dlmille8@ncsu.edu if you have any questions.
+Email me at dlmille8@ncsu.edu or darren.miller.9820@gmail.com if you have any questions.